Build a Flow 101 - Step by Step

 After you've previewed your flow, you can click on 'Target & Publish' - this button won't immediately publish your flow, but will take you back to Studio where you can complete the settings of your flow.

 If you're looking to show your flow when the user reaches the page, you can select that option.
 You can explore the other options in the following documentation: Manually will include Permalinks, Checklist, or Launchpad; When an event occurs is a feature called Event Triggering.

-To learn more about what Show Once and Show Every Time means, check our documentation: Show Once vs Show Every Time.
+To learn more about what Show Once and Show Every Time mean, check our documentation: Setting up Flow Frequency.

 In the page targeting, you'll want to make sure you're targeting the page where the flow starts.
 You do not have to add all the pages where your flow eventually navigates to - that is done with the navigation steps.
 Our documentation about page targeting is helpful, including if your flow starts on a dynamic URL: Page Targeting.
 If you only want to target your flow to specific domains, you can do that by following the instructions in this documentation: Manage your Domains.